aaliyanahmed1/Sign2Speech/README.md

 ## 🎯 Features

-- **Real-time Sign Detection**: Custom-trained YOLOv8 model for sign language gesture recognition
-- **Multi-object Tracking**: DeepSORT tracker maintains consistent IDs across frames
-- **Natural Language Processing**: Converts sign sequences to grammatically correct sentences
-- **Text-to-Speech**: Multiple TTS backends (pyttsx3, Coqui TTS) for audio synthesis
-- **Comprehensive Logging**: Saves recognized text and audio outputs with timestamps
+## 🚀 Key Features

+- **🔍 Real-Time Sign Detection**
+  Uses a custom-trained YOLOv12 model to detect individual sign gestures with high accuracy.

+- **🎯 Multi-Object Tracking (DeepSORT)**
+  Ensures temporal consistency by assigning persistent IDs to hands or gestures across video frames.

+- **🧠 NLP + LLM Sentence Generation**
+  Detected signs are first embedded using `Sentence Transformers`, then passed as prompts to **Ollama** (local LLM) to generate fluent, context-aware sentences.

+- **🗣️ Natural Speech Synthesis**
+  Converts generated sentences to spoken audio using `pyttsx3` or `Coqui TTS`.

+- **📺 Visual Interface**
-- **Visual Interface**: Annotated video feed with bounding boxes, track IDs, and real-time sentences
+  Displays annotated live video with bounding boxes, gesture classes, tracking IDs, and generated sentences in real-time.

+- **🧾 Logging & Audit Trail**
+  Every recognized sentence and audio output is logged with timestamps for replay or debugging.

+- **📈 Performance Metrics**
-- **Performance Monitoring**: FPS counter and system statistics
+  Includes FPS counter and system resource monitoring for real-time performance insights.

 ## 📂 Project Structure